North Carolina FC: Rivalries

 The Carolina RailHawks and Puerto Rico Islanders had a rivalry brewing among the two clubs.
 Although Islanders supporters were not pleased when the RailHawks revealed orange and blue kit colors (selected because the combination is not used by any other Triangle area sports teams, although coincidentally the same colors sported by the Islanders), the rivalry begun in earnest when Islanders President Andrés Guillemard-Noble accused the RailHawks of piracy in the signing of Islanders' free agent Caleb Norkus.
 While the club executive insists that the Islanders had a verbal agreement with Norkus to return to Puerto Rico for the 2007 season, the player refutes that accusation, saying the two sides never reached terms and cites the lack of an offered written contract as evidence of their lack of agreement.
 This rivalry has died since the Islanders ceased operations.

 Supporters

-North Carolina FC has two independent supporter groups, the Oak City Supporters and Triangle Soccer Fanatics.
+North Carolina FC has two independent supporter groups, the Oak City Supporters and Renegados Soccer Supporters.